alisonberkowitz/bball-kivy-tutorial/README.md

 # Basketball Game with the Kivy Python library

 ## Installation
-First make sure you have python installed
+First make sure you have python installed, 2.7 is the strongly recommended version

 Next install Kivy with the following commands from your command line:
 ```